e107inc/e107-easyshop/readme.txt

 - multiple images per product
 - keep track of bookstock (with PayPal IPN only)
 - create downloadable products
+- define automatic user class per product (with PayPal IPN only)
 - admin decides if buyers can enter directly a number of products or buy one at a time
 - attach up to 5 properties per product (size, color etc.)
 - attach 1 product discount code per product